 Temporary Restraining Order (TRO): This is a restraining order that is issued on a temporary basis, typically lasting for only three weeks in a domestic violence restraining order action filed in family law court or in a civil harassment restraining order action filed in civil court.

 Criminal Protective Order: This restraining order is maintained by the district attorney’s office.
 The defendant is ordered to not contact the victim in any manner from that time forward.

 Filing of Restraining Orders

-If you are in fear of being harmed by another person, filing a restraining order with a trusted attorney by your side is ideal.
+If you are in fear of being harmed by another person, filing a restraining order with a trusted restraining order attorney by your side is ideal.
 Be sure to file a restraining order with one purpose in mind and that is for protection from an individual who threatens or actually harms you.
 While these orders often include a required distance between the involved parties, these legal actions also seek to prevent harassment, stalking, and disturbing the peace.
 Violation of the restraining order may have severe consequences including criminal prosecution.

-Hire an Experienced Restraining Order Attorney for Your Case
+Hire an Experienced Riverside Restraining Order Attorney for Your Case

 When you are a victim of a crime, having a restraining order granted against your abuser will give peace of mind and security.
 Conversely, if you are restrained, your life and relationships are severely affected by these types of orders.
-It is of the utmost importance that you have a seasoned family lawyer representing you in court that has extensive knowledge about restraining orders.
+It is of the utmost importance that you have a seasoned Riverside restraining order lawyer representing you in court that has extensive knowledge about restraining orders.

 At the Riverside law offices of Bratton Razo & Lord, we have been serving the legal needs of families in the greater Riverside and San Bernardino area since 1989.
 Our seasoned legal team combines our efforts to provide each of our clients with the dedicated personal service they deserve.
 We are by your side through every step of the legal process.
 Contact us today for a free telephone consultation at (951) 684-9000.
 No matter what your situation, we are here to help you achieve your goals.